brianrice2/pitchfork/README.md

 Sure, creating and moving data into databases is fun, but eventually we should run the web app.
 To do so, first ensure the database is not already created or populated and run the command below most closely suited to your situation (it will still work, but the records will be added again, resulting in duplicate entries).
 You may either use a local SQLite database (default behavior if `MYSQL_*` or `SQLALCHEMY_DATABASE_URI` are not set) or a MySQL database running on RDS.

 Please note that, apart from the database specification, S3 credentials are required for the app to function as it pulls raw data and other artifacts during the pipeline from S3.
+Since the app creates and populates the database that it displays and interacts with, you must also have the appropriate database permissions for creating and inserting into tables!

 You have two options: specifying the `SQLALCHEMY_DATABASE_URI` connection string directly, or providing all the necessary `MYSQL_*` information.